Gbemi-bio/Georgia-Microbiome/README.md

 **Georgia Microbiome**

-This is the workflow for Georgia Microbiome analysis across various field location in Georgia.
-It contain the data output after processing raw data on QIIME2 and the downstream analysis
+This is the workflow for Georgia Microbiome analysis across various field locations in Georgia.
+It contains the data output after processing raw data on QIIME2 and the downstream analysis
 **File input**

 1.Data file input: this script imports raw microbiome data files (metadata, ASV table, taxonomy, FASTA sequences, and phylogenetic tree) into R and formats them for downstream analysis using phyloseq.